Steps to Joining 4-H:

 - Select the project(s) that you are interested in for the year.
 Review pages 17-22 of the Program Guide for information on how to select a project and the list of projects (and descriptions) available.
 Leadership for the project may be provided at a county, club, or independent level (driven by the youth and their parent/guardian).
 Youth can participate in a project at one or multiple levels (county, club, or independent).
 Check with your club leaders for the projects currently offered at a club level.
 This will vary from club to club.

 - Enroll in 4-H Youth Development using 4HOnline.
 All re-enrolled 4-H members and adult volunteers must be re-enrolled by November 1st.
-All new 4-H members must be enrolled by March 1st.
+All new 4-H members must be enrolled by March 1st, in order to exhibit at the Green Lake County Fair.

 To enroll in 4HOnline you need a computer, internet access, a valid e-mail address, and a web browser.
 You can enroll from a home computer or from a public access computer, such as those available at your local library.